thekevinscott/image-labeler/README.md

 <a href="#table-of-contents">Back to Top</a>

 `image-labeler` is a tool built on top of a Neural Network running in your Browser that suggests labels and tags for images.
+It relies on Tensorflow.js, a Deep Learning framework released by Google.
+Currently only browser-based use cases are supported, though if Node.js support is something that could be supported if demand exists.

 ### Labels